T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 There is no timeout for website users who are not logged in (but typically those users don't have access to protected content).

-For logged in users, the default timeout is 1800 seconds.
+For logged in users, the default timeout is the php.ini settings for `session.cookie_lifetime` and `session.gc_maxlifetime` (minimum of both).
 These timeout only affects QFQ related content and can be specified a) globally (QFQ configuration) and b) specific per Form.

 The maximum timeout depends on the minimal value of php.ini `session.cookie_lifetime` and `session.gc_maxlifetime`.